ALPHYPSYCHE/Kubernetes/README.md

 ## DEPLOYMENTS

-deployments is similar to replicaset but deployments will call a kubernetes objects call deployment.
+deployments is similar to replicaset but deployments will call a kubernetes objects , named deployment.

 DEFINITION:
 kubectl create -f deployment-definition.yml